hollieegg/GMAPS/week6/readme.md

 ## Item 4
 Using a wrapper for my new Canada Map service to educate elementary children (7-10 years of age) on the Provinces of Canada.
 For this I wanted to try a new technique and explore ESRI Online Templates.
 For this Ineeded to make a web map and then download the template.
-I forked/cloned this to deploy it in my github and altered the JS file to alter it.
+I forked/cloned this to deploy it in my github and altered the JS file to change menu options and buttons, Hide/show items, colours, positioning and general customization.

 URL: https://hollieegg.github.io/canadianmap/index.html